Frequently Asked Questions

 The most important thing is to bring yourself in a fully present way to the experience--mind, body, and soul.
 If you have any sort of energetic practice, be it mindfulness, meditation, prayer, or even exercise, I encourage you to engage with that practice with a little extra attention, intention, and love in the days leading up to the reading, and ideally the day of, as well.

 Are you going to predict my future?

 Probably not.
 Definitely not on purpose.
-If I do, we won't know until later.
-This isn't fortune telling, and it doesn’t provide yes or no answers.
+Fortune telling through tarot is not part of my cultural birthright are not part of my cultural birthright.
 I like to think of a reading as a very detailed mirror, reflecting back what we may have known about ourselves already but in a new light, or perhaps something we hadn't even considered yet.
 I'm not trying to guess at facts about your life, either.
 A reading with me is most helpful when it becomes a conversation between you, me, and the cards.
 All three entities have a lot of wisdom to offer.
 More on sharing those details further down...